drewnoakes/GameController/README.md

 other team gets the next kick-off.
 "Kickoff Goal" and "Global Game Stuck" share the same button.

+#### SPL only

-SPL: When the referee decides that too much game time has been lost, use the thin "+" next to the clock to increase the game time in one-minute steps.
+When the referee decides that too much game time has been lost, use the thin "+" next to the clock to increase the game time in one-minute steps.
 This is only available during stoppages of play.